Senior Courts Act 2016

 Illustration for Senior Courts Act 2016

 You want to know about the seniority of High Court Judges.
 High Court Judges are senior to Associate Judges and District Court Judges.
-When it comes to High Court Judges who are not Supreme Court Judges or Court of Appeal Judges, the Chief High Court Judge is senior to the other Judges.
-The other Judges are senior to each other based on when they were appointed.
-If two or more High Court Judges were appointed on the same day, their seniority is decided by the Governor-General or the order in which they took the judicial oath.
-If a Court of Appeal Judge resigns from that office but stays a High Court Judge, they keep the seniority they would have had if they were never a Court of Appeal Judge, you can find more information by looking at the ss 4(3) and 57(6D) for comparison.
+You need to understand that among High Court Judges, the Chief High Court Judge is senior to other Judges.
+Other Judges are senior to each other based on when they were appointed.
+You should look at the order of appointment to see who is senior.
+If two or more Judges were appointed on the same day, they get seniority based on what the Governor-General decided when they were appointed.
+If the Governor-General did not decide, they get seniority based on when they took the judicial oath.
+If a Court of Appeal Judge resigns from that job but stays a High Court Judge, they keep the seniority they would have had if they were never a Court of Appeal Judge.
+You can compare this to the Senior Courts Act and other laws for more information.

 This text is automatically generated.
 It might be out of date or be missing some parts.
 Find out more about how we do this.